31 Slightly Different Black Friday Email Examples (That Actually Get Attention)

 With the holiday gifting season around the corner, customers start looking for last-minute deals and Cyber Monday offers.
 In the last decade, Cyber Monday has become a Cyber Week.

-At this stage, customers are eagerly looking for last-minute deals.
 Ready to ship and in stock are the two nudges that work well.

 Hush Puppies sends a Black Friday gifting email that offers 40% and 20% off in select styles and sale items.
-The promo code BLACKFRIDAY will compel customers to purchase as promo codes equal happiness for customers.
+The promo code BLACKFRIDAY will compel customers to purchase, as promo codes equal happiness for customers.

 Your Black Friday email marketing campaign should start at least in mid-October or in early-November.
 The best shoppers have started shopping 1 to 2 months in advance, according to research from Numerator.